Cat Throwing Up Worms

 • Diarrhea

-Treating your cat for roundworms is as simple as giving her a pill.
-Follow the directions carefully and be sure that your pet gets all of her medication according to the directions.
+Treating your cat for roundworms is as simple as giving them a pill.
+Follow your veterinarian's directions carefully and be sure that your pet gets all of their medication.

 • Drontal